-One of the most important aspects to being a leader is constant learning.
-The best leaders never stop learning.
-But what leadership skills do you really need?
+One of the most important aspects to being a leader is constant learning, the best leaders never stop learning.
+So where do you start and what leadership skills do you need?

 Which area of leadership should we focus on?